Thorlabs/Light_Analysis_Examples/README.md

 ### Python Requirements

-Python examples make use of the Ctypes module, which can be installed using the command
+Python examples make use of the ctypes module, which can be installed using the command

 ```
 pip install ctypes
 ```

-if cytypes is not installed already.
+if ctypes is not installed already.